github/docs/content/billing/managing-the-plan-for-your-github-account/downgrading-your-accounts-plan.md

 ---
-title: Downgrading your GitHub subscription
+title: Downgrading your account's plan
-intro: 'You can downgrade the subscription for any type of account on {% data variables.location.product_location %} at any time.'
+intro: 'You can downgrade the plan for any type of account on {% data variables.location.product_location %} at any time.'
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/downgrading-your-github-subscription
   - /articles/downgrading-your-personal-account-s-billing-plan